lifox1/staticwebappstarter-1/README.md

 ####     6. Create Service Connection
 This Service Connection will allow Azure DevOps to manage resources within your newly created Resource Group
 1. Click Service Connections in left navigation pane
-2. Select Create service connection - This authorize Azure DevOps to manage your Azure resources on your behalf.
+2. Select Create service connection - This authorizes Azure DevOps to manage your Azure resources on your behalf.
 Select Next.
-3. Select Azure Resource Manager **Note**: *Service principal option is recommended
+3. Select Azure Resource Manager **Note**: *Service principal option is recommended*
 4. Select your subscription level
     a.
 Subscription level scope is recommended.
     b.
 Select your Subscription.
     c.
 Define Service Connection name (save the Service Connection name for reuse in the subsequent steps
     **Note** :*Recommended all lower case alphanumeric only*
     d. check the box for Grant access permission to all pipelines

     ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/access_permission.png)

 5. Input the same Resource group and Service connection name
 6. Select the checkbox for "Grant access permission to all pipelines
-       **Note** *alphanumeric lower case only as multiple azure services and resources are being used with different naming convention restrictions
+       **Note** *alphanumeric lower case only as multiple azure services and resources are being used with different naming convention restrictions*

 ####     7. Define Pipeline
 1. Navigate back to Pipelines in your left Navigation Pane